 Appd.
 Ckd.
-No lotes ü 2 The associated protective barriers and galvanic isolators shall be FM approved and the manufacturers instructions shall be followed when installing this equipment.
-For insta Canada the associated protective barriers and galvanic isolators shall be cFM or CSA and the manufacturers installation drawings shall be followed when installing this equipment.
-2. The unclassified location equipment shall not use or generate more than 250V rms or 250V d 3.
-Installations shall be in accordance with ANSI/ISA RP 12.06.01 'Installation of Intrin Systems for Hazardous (Classified) Locations' and the National Electrical Code AN Installations in Canada shall be in accordance with the Canadian Electrical Code Code Code Code Code Code Code Code and the National Electrical Code ANSI/NFPA 70.
+No lotes ü 2 1.
+The associated protective barriers and galvanic isolators shall be FM approved and the manufacturers instructions shall be followed when installing this equipment.
+For installations in Canada the associated protective barriers and galvanic isolators shall be cFM or CSA approved and the manufacturers installation drawings shall be followed when installing this equipment.
+2. .
+The unclassified location equipment shall not u use or generate more than 250V rms or 250V dc.
+Modification 3.
+Installations shall be in accordance with ANSI/ Systems for Hazardous (Classified) Locations' Installations in Canada shall be in accordance and the National Electrical Code ANSI/NFPA 70.
 Date 4 One single channel or one two channel associ ated protective barrier or galvanic isolator with entity lss.
 7. parameters complying with the following require es ved. lowest Ui of the FM, cFM or CSA oved apparatus installed in the T. SSOCIATES Froland copyright reserved lowest li of the FM, cFM or CSA oved apparatus installed in the fidential, co The country of the state of the country of the cou lowest Pi of the FM, cFM or CSA oved apparatus installed in the company confidential, and to sum of the cable inductances the internal inductances Li of FM, cFM or CSA approved tratus in the loop. ŏ sum of the cable capacitance the internal capacitance Ci of Appd. each FM, cFM or CSA approved tratus in the loop.
 Ckd. ers added. this sheet Modification ATEX parameters added.
 No change to this sheet ω: Date 13.10 2010 27.06 2012 Title BA304E, BA307E & 308E 4 DIGIT INDICATORS RC 92 lss. - 2 3.
 BA324E, 327E & BA328E 5 DIGIT BA354E & BA358E RATE TOTA INDICATORS Drawing No. Sheet 3 CI300-72